zachmeador/pineneedle/README.md

 A smart Python application that leverages Large Language Models (LLMs) to intelligently manage and customize your resume for different job applications.

+Alert: This is vibe-coded slop that'll reduce your IQ by at least 30pts.

 ## Overview

 Pineneedle transforms resume management from a tedious manual process into an intelligent, automated workflow.
 By maintaining your professional information in structured markdown files, the app can dynamically generate tailored resumes for specific job opportunities using LLM-powered content curation.